Zetaphor/lemmy-loops/README.md

-# Loops, a Lemmy client
+# ∞Loops, a Lemmy client

 A PWA/Desktop client for Lemmy.
 Very much a work in progress.